One of the most common questions from our customers is, “What is buckwheat?”

 Russia, China and Kazakhstan are currently the world’s largest producers of buckwheat.

 America is the 4th largest producer.
 In recent years America harvests about 75,000 acres annually.
-Most is grown in New York, Pennsylvania and North Dakota.
+Most buckwheat grown in the USA comes from New York, Pennsylvania and North Dakota.

 The majority of U.S. produced buckwheat is for the Japanese market.
 They love their soba noodles!
 For this reason, in 2013 Japan accounted for 96% of buckwheat exported from America!